seifalmotaz/cruky_archived/README.md

 }
 ```

-We can define two main things the `routes` getter and `middlewares` getter:
+We can define two main things the `routes` getter and `pipeline` getter:

 - routes used to add the route methods for the app
 - middlewares used to add global middleware for the routes inside this app